 The FT’s NotificationsPush API service, which is accessible exclusively through an Integrated Solutions datamining licence, enables organisations to leverage the value of unique, double-sourced FT content in real-time from within their existing risk monitoring platforms.
 Not only does this save risk professionals huge amounts of time, but eliminates the danger of missing something they may need to act on.

-Please get in touch with Matthew Lightfoot to discuss how your organisation can harness the power of the FT’s dataset for risk monitoring.
+Please get in touch with an Integrated Solutions product expert to discuss how your organisation can harness the power of the FT’s dataset for risk monitoring.